harshitsood0904/CICDTerraform/README.md

 ### Part 1: Manual Setup

-1. **Create a new folder named “cicdtf” and open it in VS Code to start writing the code.**
+1. **Create a new folder named “CICDTF” and open it in VS Code to start writing the code.**

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1720803528310/a0187ef8-044e-4085-8c88-86869e7281a9.png)